 Laser tape measures are loved for their range of functions, reliability and accuracy.

-When looking to buy the best laser tape measure, you’ll see that there’s a surprisingly diverse range to choose from.
+When looking to buy the best laser measure, you’ll see that there’s a surprisingly diverse range to choose from.

 If you’re not sure what to look out for, the following tips should help you make an informed decision:

-Laser Vs. Traditional Tape Measures
+Laser Distance Measures vs Traditional Tape Measures

 While standard tape measures are reliable and simple, they can become impractical when it comes to measuring long distances.
 You’ll need an extra person to hold one end and the accuracy of the reading is often questionable.

-With numerous measuring features, they can add and subtract if you find yourself stuck with some complicated arithmetic.
+Often coming with multiple measurement modes, a laser measure can add and subtract if you find yourself stuck with some complicated arithmetic.

 If you’re trying to measure a distance that doesn’t end with a wall or ends with a transparent material (such as glass), you’ll need to purchase a ‘target plate’.
-These target plates give you something to aim the laser at, as the laser needs to bounce off an opaque surface to take a measurement.
+These target plates give you something to aim the laser dot at, as the laser needs to bounce off an opaque surface to take a measurement.

-Suitability For Indoor or Outdoor Use
+Suitability for Indoor or Outdoor Use

 Those built for outdoor use generally have a more robust construction, with good dust and water resistance.